Kuntilanak 3: Plot

-In pursuit of them, Samantha manages to catch up with Yenny and, while hiding, witnesses the Kuntilanak collecting children to suck out their souls for sustenance.
-As Yenny and Samantha flee, Darwin, who has seen the Kuntilanak, takes his own life after being enchanted by her.
-On their way to Mbah Putri's house, Samantha meets Asti, who promises to help her survive.
-Eventually, Yenny and Samantha reach Mbah Putri's dwelling.
-Confronting Samantha, Mbah Putri reveals the origin story of the Kuntilanak, a vengeful spirit of a mother killed after giving birth to the devil's child, a fate similar to hers.
-The now 100-year-old Mbah Putri agreed to carry the child in her womb as part of a pact for immortality.
+Samantha catches up with Yenny and witnesses the Kuntilanak gathering children and sucking out their souls for sustenance.
+As they flee, Darwin, having seen the Kuntilanak, takes his own life after becoming enchanted by her.
+Samantha later reunites with Asti, who promises to help her survive, before reaching Mbah Putri's home with Yenny.

-Mbah Putri composed the Durmo (or the Chant), sung by Samantha and all the Mangkoedjiwo descendants, to summon the Kuntilanak.
-The Kuntilanak replenishes the strength of the devil's spawn using the souls of murdered victims, enabling it to survive in Mbah Putri's womb.
-Samantha realizes she cannot eliminate the wangsit as long as the child is alive.
-Her encounter with Mega was an illusion created by Mbah Putri to lure Samantha to Ujung Sedo and make her the replacement host.
-Afterward, Mbah Putri sings the Durmo and releases the devil's child, which crawls into Samantha's womb.
-Later, Samantha tells Yenny to go to the rescue point; she climbs to the top of the waterfall and jumps off, hoping the child will die with her.
+Mbah Putri reveals that the Kuntilanak is the vengeful spirit of a mother killed after giving birth to the devil's child, a fate resembling her own.
+Now 100 years old, Mbah Putri had agreed to carry the child in exchange for immortality.
+She composed the Durmo (or the Chant), sung by Samantha and the Mangkoedjiwo descendants, to summon the Kuntilanak.
+The spirit feeds the souls of murdered victims to the devil's spawn, allowing it to survive in Mbah Putri's womb.

+Samantha realises that she cannot eliminate the wangsit while the child lives.
+She also learns that her encounter with Mega was an illusion created by Mbah Putri to lure her to Ujung Sedo and make her the child's replacement host.
+Mbah Putri sings the Durmo and releases the devil's child, which enters Samantha's womb.
+Samantha sends Yenny to the rescue point, then climbs to the top of a waterfall and jumps, hoping to kill herself and the child.

-Asti, Yenny, and the other captives head to the rescue point, and a helicopter descends to save them.
-Meanwhile, a hand, possibly Samantha's, emerges from beneath the stones of the waterfall.
+Asti, Yenny, and the other captives reach the rescue point, where a helicopter arrives.
+Meanwhile, a hand, possibly Samantha's, emerges from beneath the stones at the waterfall.